No Products in the Cart

 I remember being so excited after selling my first bow on Etsy.
 I remember enthusiastically explaining to my husband how if I could sell a bow a day we could counteract the daily interest accruing on our student loans.
 The bows were a hit, and we quickly started selling more than just one a day.

-Soon I was having difficulty keeping up with orders, and the nights making bows were becoming too long.
+Soon I was having difficulty keeping up with orders, and my body knew waking up at 3:30 to keep up was too much.
 I needed help.
 So, I reached out to my friends, and they came to my rescue.
 Soon, there were four or five of us crammed into the extra room in our condo making bows every day.
 We had a blast.
-We were all working together, having fun, and being able to be with our young children.
+We were all working together, having fun, and being able to be schedule it so we could be with our young children.
 What initially was meant to help Porter’s family was now helping each of our families.
 It was giving us greater financial freedom and more time to spend with those special to us.

 That has never been more true than the last 14 months.
 Last July I was diagnosed with brain cancer.
 The prognosis was not good, and I wasn’t given much hope.
 Luckily, I believe in miracles.
 The miracles began to happen almost immediately.
 As my family and I tried to deal with this horrific news, we immediately began to feel the love and support from our Sweet N Swag family.
 Letters, emails, messages, thoughts and prayers began flooding in.
 They truly have made a difference.
 Sweet N Swag has also allowed our family to completely focus on healing the tumor as my husband was able to leave his law practice and be with us full time.